51. I’ve Seen the Truth of Being a People Pleaser

 I noticed that even though some time had passed, Brother Li still hadn’t adjusted his attitude toward his duty, and on top of that, he was always in pursuit of name and status.
 When he didn’t achieve anything in his work and couldn’t win others’ esteem, he’d become negative and pay no mind to the work of the church.
 I went to fellowship with him again and asked him to reflect and try to understand his motives in his duty.
 At the time, he acknowledged that his perspective in his pursuit was misguided, but afterward his state didn’t change at all.
 I realized that if he continued on in that duty it would harm the church’s work, so I decided to let the leaders know.
 But as soon as I picked up my pen and got ready to write my letter, I thought, “If the leaders find out about Brother Li’s behavior, they’ll definitely act according to the principles and dismiss him.
 Brother Li values his reputation very highly—won’t he resent me if he is dismissed?
 When I started out with my duty, he was always sharing fellowship and helping me, so if I report on his problems now, won’t he think I’m being heartless?
 How could I face him after that?”
 Then I realized I was about to become a people pleaser again and that I wasn’t upholding the work of God’s house.
 I felt somewhat guilty at this, so I quickly said a prayer: “God, I’ve seen Brother Li’s issues and I want to report them, but I’m afraid of displeasing him.
 I’m well aware of the truth but I’m unable to put it into practice.
 That’s not upholding the work of God’s house.
 Oh God, please guide me to know myself so that I can repent and change.”

 I read this in God’s words after my prayer: “Satan corrupts people through the education and influence of national governments and of the famous and great.
 Their devilish words have become man’s life nature.
-‘Everyone for himself and the devil take the hindmost’ is a well-known satanic saying that has been instilled into everyone, and that has become man’s life.
+‘Every man for himself and the devil take the hindmost’ is a well-known satanic saying that has been instilled into everyone, and that has become man’s life.
 There are other words of philosophies for living that are also like this.
 Satan uses each nation’s fine traditional culture to educate people, causing mankind to fall into and be engulfed by a boundless abyss of destruction, and in the end people are destroyed by God because they serve Satan and resist God. … There are still many satanic poisons in people’s lives, in their conduct and behavior; they possess almost no truth at all.
 For example, their philosophies for living, their ways of doing things, and their maxims are all filled with the poisons of the great red dragon, and they all come from Satan.
 Thus, all things that flow through people’s bones and blood are all things of Satan. … Mankind has been profoundly corrupted by Satan.
 Satan’s venom flows through the blood of every person, and it can be seen that man’s nature is corrupt, evil, and reactionary, filled by and immersed in the philosophies of Satan—it is, in its entirety, a nature that betrays God.
-This is why people resist God and stand in opposition to God” (“How to Know Man’s Nature” in Records of Christ’s Talks).
+This is why people resist God and stand in opposition to God” (“How to Know Man’s Nature” in Records of Talks of Christ of the Last Days).

 Through God’s words, I was able to understand that my being a people pleaser was rooted in being too selfish, despicable, crooked, and cunning.
 I always put my own interests first in everything.
 I lived by satanic laws for survival and perspectives like “Every man for himself and the devil take the hindmost,” “Keeping silent on the faults of good friends makes for a long and good friendship,” “Think before you speak and then talk with reservation,” and “Never hit people below the belt.”
 I kept my mouth shut about other people’s problems, no matter who I was dealing with, thinking that would endear me to others, that they’d like me.
 I protected my interpersonal relationships at every turn; I protected my image in others’ eyes.
 My own motives and adulterations were mixed up in everything I did, as were Satan’s cunning schemes.
 I knew that Brother Tian didn’t feel any responsibility toward his duty and that he disrupted and delayed the church’s work over and over, but I still didn’t go into detail about his issue or report it to our leaders, afraid of offending him and hoping to preserve the image he had of me.
 This damaged the church’s work.
 And most recently, I saw that Brother Li was just focused on pursuing name and status in his duty and he didn’t take any responsibility toward the church’s work.
 I also knew he didn’t have any real understanding of himself, that he wasn’t well-suited for that position and I should tell the leaders right away to protect the work of God’s house.
 However, I was worried he’d resent me and that my own interests and reputation would be compromised, so I wanted to take on the role of a people pleaser once again.
 I realized I was living by satanic life philosophies at every turn, placing my own interests and reputation over everything else without taking the church’s work into account at all.
 I was truly selfish and despicable.
 I saw all of this happened entirely because I was living as a people pleaser based on satanic life philosophies.